Comprehensive Disaster Management Programme

 What is the project about?

-The Comprehensive Disaster Management Programme (CDMP) is a flagship collaborative initiative of the Bangladesh Ministry of Disaster Management and Relief and UNDP.
+The Comprehensive Disaster Management Programme (CDMP) is a flagship collaborative initiative of the Bangladesh Ministry of Disaster Management and Relief (MoDMR) and UNDP.
 Its core objective is to strengthen national capacity to manage risks related to disasters, as well as the immediate response and the recovery efforts.
 It is done through a comprehensive approach that focuses on all hazards, all phases of disaster management, and is involving all relevant stakeholders.

-The first phase (CDMP 1) laid the foundations for institutionalizing a risk reduction framework and Phase II (CDMP II) is designed to further expand this pioneering approach.
+The first phase laid the foundations for institutionalizing a risk reduction framework and Phase II (CDMP II) is designed to further expand this pioneering approach.
 CDMP’s activities include knowledge building and policy support with and through the government, as well as community level interventions to reach the most vulnerable section of the population.
 Communities are now integrating disaster risk reduction and climate change adaptation measures and are more resilient.

-CDMP focuses on achieving the following six objectives:
+CDMP focuses on achieving the following objectives:

 - Strong, well-managed and professional institutions capable of implementing a comprehensive range of risk reduction interventions;